-- Maximise opportunities for development on previously developed land, whilst recognising that brownfield opportunities are limited in Monmouthshire. - Protect the best and most versatile (BMV) agricultural land whilst at the same time recognising that this will not always be possible given high proportion of BMV land in the County and the limited opportunities for brownfield development.
+- maximise opportunities for development on previously developed land, whilst recognising that brownfield opportunities are limited in Monmouthshire. - protect the best and most versatile (BMV) agricultural land whilst at the same time recognising that this will not always be possible given high proportion of BMV land in the County and the limited opportunities for brownfield development. - support the adaptation and re-use of existing sustainably located buildings.